LPBeaulieu/Typewriter-OCR-TintypeText/README.md

   - <b>"@"</b>: "to be deleted" character rectangle (any undesired artifact or typo that wasn't picked up while typing on the typewriter).
 The
     "to be deleted" subfolder (within the Dataset folder) and all its contents is automatically deleted and the characters labelled with @ in the text file will be absent from the dataset, to avoid training on this erroneous data.
   - All the other characters in the ".txt" files are the same as those that you typed on your typewriter.
 The character images are stored in subfolders within the "Dataset" folder bearing the character's name (e.g. "a" character images are stored in the subfolder named "a").

-  <b>File 3: train_model.py</b>- This code will train a convoluted neural network deep learning model from the labelled character images
+  <br><b>File 3: train_model.py</b>- This code will train a convoluted neural network deep learning model from the labelled character images
   within the Dataset folder.
 It will also provide you with the accuracy of the model in making OCR predictions, which will be displayed in the command line for every epoch (run through the entire dataset).
 The default hypeparameters (number of epochs=3, batch size=64, learning rate=0.005, kernel size=5) were optimal and consistently gave OCR accuracies above 99.8%, provided a good sized dataset is used (above 25,000 characters).